bwoodsend/polycotylus/docs/source/fedora.rst

 Caveats
 .......

-Fedora's repository indexes are huge and are inefficiently stored.
-Fedora compensates by using ``zchunk`` (a fancy delta/compression tool) when downloading its indexes so that, whilst the first update takes hundreds of megabytes, subsequent updates require only a few megabytes.
+Fedora's repository indexes are enormous and are not efficiently stored.
+Fedora compensates by using ``zchunk`` (a fancy delta/compression tool) when downloading its indexes so that, whilst the first update takes hundreds of megabytes, subsequent updates are just diffs and therefore require only a few megabytes.
 The complexity of ``zchunk`` causes havoc to `polycotylus`:

 * `polycotylus`\ 's usual behaviour of intercepting package downloads and caching them cannot handle ``zchunk``.
-As a compromise, ``dnf``\ 's cache directories are mounted directly on the host's file system.
-This in turn means
+Instead, ``dnf``\ 's cache directories are mounted directly on the host's file system.
+This in turn means that:
-  that:

-  - Package managers run as root so the host cache directory's contents end up owned by root.
+  - Since package managers run as root, the cache directory on the host ends up also owned by root.

-  - Building on Windows doesn't work due to the NTFS file system not supporting UNIX permissions and user/groups that ``dnf`` relies on.
+  - Building on Windows doesn't work due to the NTFS file system not supporting the UNIX permissions and user/groups that ``dnf`` relies on.

 * ``zchunk`` performs so badly under ``qemu`` architecture emulation that even a minimal package takes around 20 minutes to build.
 Building for non-native